 This will simplify your repayments and save you interest charges.
-If you can get everything onto a 6 month (or 12 or 18) interest free balance transfer card, do everything you can to get that debt paid down within the interest free period.
+If you can get everything in a 6 month (or 12 or 18) interest-free balance transfer card, do everything you can to pay off your credit card debt within the interest-free period.
 The faster you reduce the debt, the less it will cost you in the long run.

 Now if you’re in a deeper trouble, you’ll probably not get a balance transfer card.
-Then the best option to consolidate your debts would be to take loan from your retirement account, if you have one.
-Repayments on retirement accounts charges typically below 5% interest, compared to credit card companies charging you sometimes more than 20%.
+Then the best option to consolidate your debts would be to take the loan from your retirement account if you have one.
+Repayments on retirement accounts charge typically below 5% interest, compared to credit card companies charging you sometimes more than 20%.

-Another useful way I always recommend to my readers and friends, who doesn’t have a retirement account, take out a personal loan, at least try to inquire the interest rate first before applying.
+Another useful way I always recommend to my readers and friends, to pay off credit card debt, take out a personal loan, at least try to inquire the interest rate first before applying.

-If you get a personal loan at a rate less that what you are paying to your credit card company (30%+ of the cases I have seen), then take out that personal loan and pay off all your high interest credit cards.
+If you get a personal loan at a rate less than what you are paying to your credit card company (30%+ of the cases I have seen), then take out that personal loan and pay off all your high-interest credit cards.
 That’s why personal loans are also known as “debt consolidation loans”.